 Less washing up always works for me.

 This recipe will serve four people.
-I like to serve mine with a simple green salad on the side.
+Just multiply the ingredients to serve a crowd.

 I’ve used fresh lasagne sheets that I had in the freezer.
 If you have dried lasagne sheets then just boil those guys up as per the packet instructions then let them cool before you rip them up and squish them into the lasagne.